DA0-DA0/dao-contracts/CONTRIBUTING.md

 > Note: These juno accounts are from the [test
 > accounts](ci/configs/test_accounts.json), which you can use for testing (DO NOT
 > store any real funds with these accounts).
-You can configure add more juno
+You can add more juno
 > account addresses you wish to test here.

 This will run a chain locally in a docker container, then build and